 This ongoing stage ensures that the system won’t become obsolete.
 It includes constant system performance analysis and component updates to make sure the system meets all the necessary standards and utilizes state-of-the-art technologies.
 System bugs and defects discovered during maintenance must be reported and fixed to the extent needed to ensure the fix does not introduce new problems.

 What is the Business Analyst role in SDLC?

 The business analyst is one of the key players to identify business requirements and convert them into a solution.
 Business and system analysts translate solution features necessary for the customer into software requirements understandable for the development team.

 The BA/SA teams play a leading role during requirement gathering and at the analysis stage, as well as in the design stage.
 The teams also keep a close eye on code development, follow the testing phase during bug fixing as a change agent in the project team in order to fulfill the customer’s requirements.

 To sum it all up, the reason we need a BA in the SDLC process is simple.
 The BA team helps you make your product more successful through:

-- A high-quality business analysis which allows optimizing the schedule and timing of each stage before the project starts.
+- The high-quality business analysis allows optimizing the schedule and timing of each stage before the project starts.

 - In the development stage, the BA team makes your product more consistent with the customer and user expectations, and they provide valuable insights to make your product competitive.